This is 100% colossal. Amazing Performance by Manu Brazo

-Born in Seville, Spain, Manu started to play saxophone at the age of 9.
-He studied in Seville and was accepted and funded to study at Royal College of Music, where he graduated from his Master in Performance and Artist Diploma with Distinction and won numerous awards.
+Born in Seville, Manu started to play the saxophone at the age of 9.
+Having studied in Spain he was accepted at the Royal College of Music where he graduated his Master in Performance and Artist Diploma with Distinction and won numerous awards.
+As a young musician Manu has received support from Making Music (PDGYA), The Musicians Company, The Tillet Trust, Drake Calleja Trust, Concordia Foundation and Talent Unlimited.
 Manu lives in London.

 I find the challenge with most saxophone players, although I haven’t had this experience with you which is good... you seem to have a real ability to blend with the rest of the section but know when to step out so I think you have all the right instincts too